Important Term Information

 - North Carolina Educational Lottery Scholarship (NCELS)

 If a student has excess funds remaining on their account after all charges have been paid, the college will issue the student a check in the amount of the excess.
-Listed below are the beginning dates on which these checks will be issued for each of the terms.
+Please visit Dates and Deadlines for Financial Aid Disbursment dates.